Underwriting & Risk

 Indicators of Moral Hazard in Indian Commercial Proposals

 Several red flags signal elevated moral hazard risk.
-Financial distress is the strongest predictor — businesses facing insolvency, tax arrears, or loan defaults have a disproportionate incentive to recover losses through insurance claims.
+Financial distress is the strongest predictor, such as businesses facing insolvency, tax arrears, or loan defaults have a disproportionate incentive to recover losses through insurance claims.
 Check MCA filings for qualification opinions in the auditor's report and NCLT insolvency proceedings.

 Other indicators include: over-insurance (sum insured significantly exceeding asset value), frequent changes of insurer, a history of claims immediately after policy inception or sum insured increases, and reluctance to implement loss prevention recommendations from risk engineers.